Where science and compassion cure

 Once your cat has been treated, he or she need do nothing else but sleep, eat, and play while the radiation within the body dissipates to safe levels.
 We like to "spoil" all our patients as much as safely permissible.
 During hospitalization, we provide favorite foods, diversions, and lots of "hands-on" care, brushing, and affection.

 At Hypurrcat, we know that cats do much better during their hospitalization when boarded in large condos and provided with live entertainment.
 Each of our cat condos has a separate bathroom (with litter box), a perch and hiding box, as well as their own bed and toys.
-To help keep cats entertained during their stay at Hypurrcat, we offer a wide selection of cat videos that are shown on a widescreen TV within the treatment room.
-Furthermore, we feature live entertainment.

 Your cat will be monitored closely while in our care.
 Our attentive staff frequently monitors and records your cat’s hydration level, appetite, thirst, urinations, defecations, and general attitude.
 The cats are fed two to three times daily by one of our Hypurrcat care specialists and are monitored daily by Dr. Peterson during their stay.